jonathanlocke/jonathanlocke.github.io/articles/lazy.md

     lazyMap.get().put(key, value);

 True, it's not quite as nice as having a *lazy* keyword, but it improves readability by making the flow of code easier to follow.
-The *Lazy* class is available in [KivaKit](https://www.kivakit.org).
+The *Lazy* class is available in kivakit-kernel in the [KivaKit](https://www.kivakit.org) project.